 Douglas H. Whalen, Ph.D., Director Douglas H. Whalen joined the GC faculty in spring 2011.
-He holds joint appointments in the Speech-Language-Hearing Sciences program and has a joint appointment in the Linguistics program.
-Dr. Whalen is also current vice president of research at the Yale-affiliated Haskins Laboratory (where he has been a researcher for thirty years) and is one of the world's leading scientists in the fields of speech and phonetics.
+He is a distinguished professor in the Speech-Language-Hearing Sciences program and has a joint appointment in the Linguistics program.
+Dr. Whalen is also Vice President of Research at the Yale- and University of Connecticut-affiliated Haskins Laboratories (where he has been a researcher for thirty years) and is one of the world's leading scientists in the fields of speech and phonetics.

 The central theme of Dr. Whalen's research is the interrelation of speech perception and speech production, and how the two constitute a single system and cannot be understood in isolation from one another.
-His work addresses a wide variety of populations (from developing infants being raised in different language environments to adult speakers of American English and Native American languages) and techniques (including behavioral approaches, MRI, ultrasound imaging of the tongue, and electromyography).
-He was recently a program officer at the National Science Foundation, overseeing two major programs, Documenting Endangered Languages and Cognitive Neuroscience, and is the founder and Chair of the Board of Directors of the Endangered Language Fund, a foundation sponsoring research on the documentation of languages that are falling silent, with a further emphasis on revitalization efforts.
+His work addresses a wide variety of populations (from developing infants being raised in different language environments to adult speakers of American English and Native American languages) and techniques (including behavioral approaches, MRI, ultrasound imaging of the tongue, and acoustics).
+He has served as a program officer at the National Science Foundation, overseeing two programs, Documenting Endangered Languages and Cognitive Neuroscience.
+He is the founder and Chair of the Board of Directors of the Endangered Language Fund, a non-profit organization sponsoring research on the documentation of languages that are falling silent, with a further emphasis on revitalization efforts.

-Dr. Whalen also serves as associate editor of the Journal of Phonetics, and in 2008 he was elected a fellow of the Acoustical Society of America in 2008, and to the American Association for the Advancement of Science in 2013.
+Dr. Whalen also serves on the editorial boards of the Journal of Phonetics and Phonetica.
+He was elected a fellow of the Acoustical Society of America in 2008, and to the American Association for the Advancement of Science in 2013.
 He received his BA from Rice University and his Ph.D. (in Linguistics) from Yale University.

 Reethee Antony Research Interests: examination of speech in noise processing in adults and children, CVC harmony process in the Tahltan language, and the effects of digital signal processing in normal hearing listeners.